foca/integrity-website/src/integrity.markdown

     require "notifier/email" # you need to add this line

-And then restart Integrity.
+Finally, restart Integrity.
 That's it.
 Now you can browse to
 <http://integrity.example.org/my-project/edit> and configure your notifier.

 More Notifiers